soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 One issue we might have though with representing context with the `Structure` type, is that when we start parsing we don't have any context.
-But we learned of a way to represent the possibility of an absence of a value with `Maybe`!
+But we have learned of a way to represent the absence of a value with `Maybe`!
 So our new context type can be `Maybe Structure` instead.

-Let's rewrite our code above to use our new context type:
+Let's rewrite our code above with our new context type:

 ```hs
 parse :: String -> Document